 Christina Stead’s letters, with their awkward Australian bones, their cosmopolitan sensibility and their ‘‘intelligent ferocity’’, cannot help but draw us in.
 Talking into the Typewriter is the second volume in the collection of her letters.

-Here are ten pieces of very fine writing (in no particular order) that were absolute highlights of Mr Green’s first year as Meanjin editor.
+Here are ten pieces of very fine writing (in no particular order) that were Jonathan Green’s absolute highlights from his first year as Meanjin editor.